-- Pin or Flag: The object used on the greens to give you hope (seriously Robin Williams was a genius).
+- Pin or Flag: The object used on the greens to give you hope

 - Ranger: The woman or man who drives around in the cart monitoring the speed of play.
 You do not want to be visited by the ranger, that means you are a slowpoke which will not win you fans on the golf course.

 - Rough: The areas of longer grass that line the fairway (it’s where you don’t want to be).

 - Sand Trap: The sand-filled pits of despair that line fairways and guard the greens.
 Slang for bunker.